trueautomation/ta-docs/docs/getting-started/creating-your-first-test.md

 The test ran and was successful.

-Check out an example of an actual test here:  https://github.com/shapovalovei/trueautomation-testng
+Check out an example of an actual test here:  https://github.com/shapovalovei/trueautomation-java

-## TrueAutomation test using Capybara
+## TrueAutomation test using Capybara/RSpec

 1. Initialize TrueAutomation project on your machine in the preferred folder. (for details checkout the [initializing guide](/initializing/initializing-automatically.md))